 RV 30 / RV 40 / RV 6 / RV 2 / RV 0

-* Flight: the left hand of Shamash, Mesharu occasionally stands in for her father, crossing the sky in a chariot fueled by her own might.
+* Flight: the right hand of Shamash, Mesharu occasionally stands in for her father, crossing the sky in a chariot fueled by her own might.
 She can soar around the world at rank value 200, or 1,037.54 miles per hour, a representation of the sun's daily movement around the earth.

 * Plasma Generation: though she's not actually the sun, Mesharu can nonetheless emit vast amounts of plasma energy, symbolic of providing light and heat to the earth.
 She can discharge rank value 30 amounts of plasma, inflicting AP SD Energy damage with each blast.